GitauHarrison/notes/two_factor_authentication/twilio_authy.md

     return buffer.getvalue()
 ```

 As mentioned earlier, Authy expects the QR Code to be generated using a specific URL, where the JWT is passed as an argument.
 The image format used is an SVG image, though you can use other formats too.
-The image data is written to a buffer, and then returned as a byte string.
+The image data is written to a buffer and then returned as a byte string.
 An HTTP response is returned with the image data.

 #### Display QR code